jamcgee/jamcgee.github.io/content/article/2020/12/inline-functions-c-cpp.md

         ret
 ```

-The output is very similar to that of `extern inline` withe the notable difference being the lack of a `.globl` for the function symbol.
+The output is very similar to that of `extern inline` with the notable difference being the lack of a `.globl` for the function symbol.
 This means that even though the function implementation exists, it won't be visible outside this object file.

 In a way, `static inline` acts like an intermediate step between `inline` and `extern inline`.